Reverse-contrast display typeface, in progress.

 - What is reverse contrast?

-- In a conventional typeface, thick strokes are vertical and thin strokes are horizontal.
-Reverse contrast flips this: the horizontals carry the weight and the verticals are thin.
-The effect is both graphic and legible, a deliberate subversion of the optical conventions most type takes for granted.
+- In most type, the thick strokes are vertical and the thin ones horizontal.
+Reverse contrast flips that: the horizontals carry the weight, the verticals go thin.

 - When is Disco Cowboy available?